JorelAli/CommandAPI/README.md

 * **No plugin.yml registration** - Commands don't need to be registered in the `plugin.yml` file anymore

-* **No dependencies** - You don't need to import Brigadier in your projects to use the CommandAPI
+* **No other dependencies** - You don't need to import Brigadier in your projects to use the CommandAPI

 ## Downloads & Documentation (includes usage for server owners)